hansa/UCloset3D/README.md

 4. **Mix & Match** – list outfit items in a simple mix and match interface.
 5. **Virtual Closet** – style an avatar with draggable outfit pieces.
 6. **Motion Generator** – create animations from a text prompt using the SayMotion API.
+7. **Metahuman Video** – upload a video and generate a MetaHuman animation via the SayMotion API.

 ## Six-Screen Workflow